MetanoKid/msbuild-flame-graph/README.md

   * Processes `/d1reportTime` (exclusive to VS2017 projects):
     ![Flame Graph: /d1reportTime](./readme-samples/d1reportTime.png "Flame graph: /d1reportTime")
   * Builds projects into an `Events.json` file, converts it into `Trace.json` in a separate step.
+  * Can theoretically build any MSBuild project, but is only tested on C++ ones.

 ## Getting started